 Today, we will talk about the subject of negotiation in project management.

-The purpose of a negotiation, is to discuss a subject that interests both sides, exchange opinions for it, and to look for solutions which would allow both sides to reach a common understanding, and finally achieve a result of win-win.
+The purpose of a negotiation is to discuss a subject that interests both sides, exchange opinions for it, and look for solutions that would allow both sides to reach a common understanding, and finally achieve a result win-win.
 In our daily life, negotiation is almost everywhere.
 For example, when we were students and just had a bad score after taking a test, we would have to think about how to present it to our parents.
 For another example, when we work in a company, occasionally we need to negotiate with our leader to get a more important task to do or to get a higher salary.
 The process of negotiation is actually among many daily activities like life planning, shopping, or even dating with our life partner.

 For project managers, negotiation is even more common.
-It is usually used for gaining the stakeholders’ support or resolving internal or external conflicts of project team.
-Examples are: when project manager needs to acquire resources for the execution of project, he usually need to negotiate with functional managers, external organization or suppliers; when making decisions for the project, negotiation is also needed between project managers and key stakeholders; in some organizations or start-ups, project managers have the authority of procurement, in which scenario project managers and suppliers need to negotiate the procurement contracts.
+It is usually used for gaining the stakeholders’ support or resolving internal or external conflicts of the project team.
+Examples are: when project manager needs to acquire resources for the execution of the project, he usually needs to negotiate with functional managers, external organization or suppliers; when making decisions for the project, negotiation is also needed between project managers and key stakeholders; in some organizations or start-ups, project managers have the authority of procurement, in which scenario project managers and suppliers need to negotiate the procurement contracts.

 1 A practical case of negotiation

 Mike used to lead a software development project in his company.
 The project was to develop an automated operation system for public assistance of health care.

 In order to achieve the project objective, Mike needed to outsource some part of the system.
 They needed to find a software development company that could develop some specific functions of the system, such as functions for solving the requirements of internal data transmission, information security, and data compliance.
 After several suppliers were screened by Mike and his project sponsor, Mike’s company needed to negotiate with the selected supplier about some relevant clauses and make some conformation.